osm-codes/s2geom-PoC/README.md

 If you're looking at the implementation, there is a dance around converting the unsigned representation used by Python3 and S2sphere and the signed PostgreSQL implementation.

-## s2-postgis differences
+## S2-postgis differences
-Listing changes as doing commits:
+Listing changes from original project, as doing commits:

 1. README, file names and formating SQL code.